By Mayo Clinic staff

 If the cause of your lymphedema isn't as obvious, your doctor may order imaging tests to determine what's causing your signs and symptoms.
 To get a look at your lymphatic system, your doctor may use an imaging technique, such as:

-All Rights Reserved :: Privacy Statement ::
+All Rights Reserved :: Notice of Privacy Practices ::

 :: Site Map